MetroStar/conda-vendor/docs/source/user_guide.md

 With a meta-manifest file created, conda-vendor can then create local channels.

-	conda vendor create-channels --meta-manifest-path ./meta_manifest.yaml
+	conda vendor channels --meta-manifest-path ./meta_manifest.yaml

 This will create a directory called `local_channel` that will contain the same number of channels as were listed in the original `environment.yaml` file.
-These local channels will only contain the packages that are needed to satisfy the solved environment from the `create-meta-manifest` step.
+These local channels will only contain the packages that are needed to satisfy the solved environment from the `meta-manifest` step.

 ### Using the Local channel